UltraMessaging/rtlim/README.md

 The rtlim code is not thread-safe.
 If multiple threads will be taking tokens from a single rtlim object, a mutex lock will have to be added.

+But note that the original motivation for this rate limiter was for use with Smart Sources, which are also not thread-safe.
+So I would expect the user to solve both external to the rtlim module.

 ## Building and Testing